-Elaine is a startup veteran and corporate entrepreneurship consultant who has brought numerous high tech products to market.
-She grew up in Hong Kong, and moved to the US to study engineering at MIT, eventually building a career as a technology executive.
-She has served at the VP level at 6 companies, including Rethink Robotics, Zeo, Zeemote, and SensAble Technologies.
-She holds 22 patents.
+Elaine is an award-winning educator and a corporate entrepreneurship consultant.
+A native of Hong Kong, Elaine moved to the US to study engineering at MIT, eventurally building a career as a technology entrepreneur.
+Her rich experience includes serving at the VP level of 6 companies, including Rethink Robotics, Zeo, Zeemote, and SensAble Technologies.
+She has brought numerous high tech products to market and holds 22 patents.

-Elaine has been working with students at MIT since early 2011.
-She is a Senior Lecturer and Entrepreneur-in-Residence at the Martin Trust Center for MIT Entrepreneurship.
-She designs, develops, and teaches courses and programs in entrepreneurship and corporate entrepreneurship, coaches students on a one-on-one basis, and develops systems and processes to scale up the support to entrepreneurial students.
+Since early 2011, Elaine has been working with students as a Senior Lecturer and Entrepreneur-in-Residence at the Martin Trust Center for MIT Entrepreneurship.
+She teaches entrepreneurship and corporate entrepreneurship, coaches students on a one-on-one basis, and develops systems and processes to support and scale student entrepreneurial ventures.
 She built the Trust Center’s First Time Founder Knowledge Base from the ground up.
+Elaine was instrumental in the development of Orbit, a one-stop-shop portal for MIT student entrepreneurs.
 She also serves on the Board of the MIT Enterprise Forum of Cambridge.
-In June 2016, Elaine received the Monosson Prize for Entrepreneurship Mentoring from MIT Sloan in recognition of her contributions to foster entrepreneurship education at MIT.
+In June 2016, Elaine received the Monosson Prize for Entrepreneurship Mentoring from MIT.
 In 2017, she was selected by the American Academy for the Advancement of Science and the Lemelson Foundation to serve as one of eight Invention Ambassadors for 2017-2018.